Some interesting articles about Steadicams

 shoot on the day is what you end up with in the final edit.
 You've done

-made.
-On the one hand this might seem to be restrictive - locking you
+been made.
+On the one hand this might seem to be restrictive - locking

-into a situation you can't get out of but you have the advantage of seeing
+you into a situation you can't get out of but you have the advantage of

-it all in front of you in realtime.
-What you're doing is to produce there
+seeing it all in front of you in realtime.
+What you're doing is to

-and then what you want to appear on the screen.
-Also, if you're producing
+produce there and then what you want to appear on the screen.
+Also, if

 A lot of choreography goes into these one shot sequences.
 The camera

-looks and head turns, extras crossing frame, a glass being handed from
+timed looks and head turns, extras crossing frame, a glass being handed

-one person to another etc. etc. There are the basic mechanical things
+from one person to another etc. etc. There are the basic mechanical

 to consider as the shot is being constructed and supporting artists are